Projection Pursuit Gaussian Process Regression: Abstract

 \section{Abstract}

 A primary goal of computer experiments is to reconstruct the function given by the computer code via scattered evaluations.
-Traditional isotropic Gaussian process models suffer from the curse of dimensionality, when the input dimension is high.
-Gaussian process models with additive correlation functions are scalable to dimensionality, but they are very restrictive as they only work for additive functions.
+Traditional isotropic Gaussian process models suffer from the curse of dimensionality, when the input dimension is relatively high given limited data points.
+Gaussian process models with additive correlation functions are scalable to dimensionality, but they are more restrictive as they only work for additive functions.
 In this work, we consider a projection pursuit model, in which the nonparametric part is driven by an additive Gaussian process regression.
-The dimension of the additive function is chosen to be higher than the original input dimension.
-We show that this dimension expansion can help approximate more complex functions.
-A gradient descent algorithm is proposed to maximize the likelihood function.
+We choose the dimension of the additive function higher than the original input dimension, and call this strategy ``dimension expansion''.
+We show that dimension expansion can help approximate more complex functions.
+A gradient descent algorithm is proposed for model training based on the maximum likelihood estimation.
 Simulation studies show that the proposed method outperforms the traditional Gaussian process models.
+The Supplementary Materials are available online.